 Playbook-style automation will reduce the time required to do everything from onboarding vendors and issuing assessments, to correlating the findings and activating remediation workflows.
 In short, you will be able to automate TPRM processes, so you can find and fix problems faster.

 There’s no shortage of regulatory requirements governing the use of third parties, but the United States still doesn’t have a unified data protection law akin to GDPR.
 Instead, the U.S. currently relies on a patchwork of state-level data breach notification laws and data protection requirements (e.g., CCPA and CPRA in California).

 Next year will bring a new administration to the White House and leaner majorities in Congress—perhaps easing some legislative gridlock.
 These changes, combined with intensifying cybersecurity concerns at the national level, may mean that 2021 will be the year where the U.S. finally enacts a single law governing the use of personal data.

 The implications for such a law are significant if your organization works with third parties that have access to your customer data.
 As the U.S. moves toward a single data privacy law, you should be prepared to answer three fundamental questions—and demonstrate the proof to auditors:

 Of course, ensuring data privacy goes beyond third-party risk management.
 But if you can’t answer these basic questions, then your organization will likely fall short of any new mandates.

 If you’ve skipped ahead, then be sure to check out our first four predictions for 2021.
-If you’re all caught up, then check out our best practices guide, Five Steps to Proactive Third-Party Risk Management, or assess your TPRM program using our online risk assessment calculator.
+If you’re all caught up, then check out our best practices guide, Navigating the Vendor Risk Lifecycle: Keys to Success at Every Stage, or assess your TPRM program using our online risk assessment calculator.